Information for further education and sixth-form colleges when directly enrolling 14 to 16 year olds for academic year 2020 to 2021.

 - inadequate financial health and/or control trigger

+Please note that Ofsted introduced a new inspection framework in September 2019.
 14 to 16 provision is subject to Ofsted inspection and will be inspected under Ofsted’s Common Inspection Framework.
 Ofsted’s further education and skills handbook provides information on how 14 to 16 provision is inspected.

 Financial health and financial control

 ESFA complete regular assessments of college financial health and financial control.
 Further information on ESFA financial health assessment processes is published on the 16 to 19 education: financial management and assurance page on GOV.UK.

 Information about special financial accountability arrangements to support colleges merging as part of the area review programme are published on GOV.UK.